 Decades later, it is peculiar to note how blind were the technologists at ARP to the potential their instruments had in the commercial music domain.
 From an article Bob Moog wrote about the ARP 2600 in Mark Vail’s book Vintage Synthesizers: “Pearlman believed that schools with small or medium-sized music departments were the main market for this new instrument.
 To further enhance the 2600’s educational value, Pearlman put graphics on the console’s front panel so that the signal patches were easy to follow, and used sliders and slide switches so that the control and switch settings were easy to see.”

 But that potential was not lost on many amazing keyboard players in the early 1970s, who now had the freedom of using it live on stage.
 Jean Michel Jarre used it to a good effect on his trend-setting albums Oxygène and Equinoxe.
 He later said: “ARPs are like the Stradivarius or the Steinways of electronic music.
 They were invented by craftsmen who, today, we’d place on the same level as the luthiers that built violins, clavichords, pianos“.
 Stevie Wonder, who in the early 1970s experimented with many types of synths, labeled his 2600 control panel in Braille.
-Like his predecessor, the 2600 made history in a Hollywood sci-fi blockbuster.
+Like its predecessor, the 2600 made history in a Hollywood sci-fi blockbuster.
 Unlike the suspense that accompanied the arrival of aliens on Earth, this time the ARP was the sound manifestation of one cute, short, rotating assistant droid robot.
 Sound designer Ben Burtt remembers: “The script of Star Wars just said that R2-D2 made electronic sounds.
 It took me six months to figure that out.
 I was really nervous, because R2 had to talk and act with Alec Guinness of all things.
 It ended up being a problem solved by combining a keyboard ARP synthesizer and my voice making funny little R2-like noises and performing them together, spending endless hours editing little clips and stringing them together.
 It was probably the hardest sound effect I ever worked on.”

 ARP Instruments found an enthusiastic audience within jazz-rock and fusion bands that were so popular in the 1970s.
 One keyboard player that loved the ARP 2600 was Australian-born Allan Zavod, who played with Jean-Luc Ponty during his peak commercial success.
 Ponty, a gifted violin player, had already played with many major artists of the genre, including Chick Corea’s Return to Forever, John McLaughlin’s Mahavishnu Orchestra and Frank Zappa.
 After signing with Atlantic Records in 1975 he started releasing increasingly successful albums.
 Allan Zavod joined his band a year later and participated in his 1977 album Enigmatic Ocean that reached the top of the Billboard jazz chart.
 Like other jazz musicians who embraced synths around that time, he was able to showcase the sound of those instruments in virtuosic solos.
-A great example is his performance on the tune Mirage, a favorite in Jean-Luc Ponty’s repertoire.
+A great example is his performance on the tune “Mirage“, a favorite in Jean-Luc Ponty’s repertoire.
 In the clip captured from a 1982 performance at the Montreal Jazz Festival, he plays the detached ARP 2600 keyboard on a solo that starts at 3:10.

 Perhaps the most avid user of the ARP 2600 was Joe Zawinul, founder of Weather Report, one of the leading jazz-rock combos on the 1970s.
 Zawinul embraced technology in his music and used it to a great effect in the compositions he wrote for the band.
 His music was influenced by world and ethnic sounds and rhythms and he loved incorporating sound effects.
 He was constantly seeking new sound possibilities.
 In the early 1970s Moog and ARP were the leading vendors for synthesizers, so naturally Zawinul had experience with both.
 In a 1975 interview he voiced his preference: “I like the Arp because of what I can do with it.
 I hear the Moog, it’s immediately the Moog.
 With the Arp I can do things that will fool the heck out of you.
 I can hide between voices, I can do all kinds of things.
 To me it’s a much more natural sound.
 The variety of colors is greater, too.“ But Zawinul, an insatiable tinkerer in pursuit of new ways to use electronic instruments, found new methods to play them: “The ARP was great.
 I still play it today.
 It was the first keyboard that could be inverted, in other words, when your hands go up, you’re sounding down.
 It’s a mirror system where C remains C, D flat becomes B, D becomes B flat, and so on.
 When you play chords with this, you have to have a good brain.
 What’s good about it is that you get different ideas.
 Weather Report’s Black Market was played on an inverted keyboard.
 Check it out.”
-Indeed, the track Black Market is a marvelous showcase of the ARP 2600 in Zawinul’s able hands.
+Indeed, the track “Black Market” is a marvelous showcase of the ARP 2600 in Zawinul’s able hands.

 1972 was a great year for ARP Instruments.
 The company released two new products to the market, this time focusing on performance rather than education.
 The first was the ARP Pro Soloist, an improved version of the Soloist, an earlier innovative but unsuccessful venture into the world of presets.
 Patch cords and a ton of knobs and sliders appealed to musicians who were not deterred by technical complexity, but it was not every keyboard player’s cup of tea.
 Presets are pre-wired settings of the internal synth modules that generate sounds prepared at the factory.
 You hit a button and voilà, an organ, piano, clarinet or a cello lands at your feet.
 Very easy to use, but very little in the way of modifying the sound.
 The original market for the instrument was home keyboard players, but it did not find a niche there.
 That market would explode a few years later with much cheaper instruments, mostly Japanese.
 Serious musicians also rejected the Soloist due to its limited possibilities and other technical problems.
 But the brains at ARP Instruments did not give up and the Pro Soloist fixed the issues of its predecessor and almost doubled the number of sound presets.
 Its smaller, all-in-one form was designed so keyboard players could place it on top of their main instrument, usually an electric piano or organ.
 Combined with the attractiveness of its preset sounds, the Pro Soloist found a home with some of the best keyboard players’ rigs.
 A glimpse at the ad below shows a mouth-watering list of musicians and albums featuring the ARP Pro Soloist: Steve Walsh on Leftoverture by Kansas, John Tout with Renaissance Live at Carnegie Hall, Herbie Hancock, Billy Preston, Tom Coster of Santana.

 A year after its release the Pro-Soloist got a huge exposure with an instrumental R&B hit that shot to number 1 on the Billboard charts and sold 1.4 million copies.
 Billy Preston, a top session keyboard player in the late 1960s with a celebrated musical relationship with the Beatles, became a mega star in the early 1970s with many hits, including the instrumental Outa-Space that popularized another keyboard, the clavinet.
-In 1973 he released a follow up single, appropriately named Space Race.
+In 1973 he released a follow up single, appropriately named “Space Race”.
 The Pro Soloist is prominently featured on that track.
 When asked in 1977 what he thinks about modular synths, Preston replied: ”They’re very good, but I prefer pre-patched synthesizers, because they are easier and quicker to use onstage.”
 The Pro Soloist was a perfect option for pragmatic keyboard players.
 An ARP newsletter from 1974 reads: “In Space Race Billy Preston concentrates on two basic voices, the trumpet and the trumpet plus the ‘wow’ effect.
 The touch sensitive keyboard is used to add brilliance to the sound and gives Billy the finger control that he needs to create distinctive and expressive musical line.”

 It is no coincidence that Progressive Rock musicians embraced synthesizers.
 The genre was pushing the envelope on many fronts, one of them the melding of a symphonic orchestra dynamic range within the context of a rock combo.
 The Pro Soloist was ideal for pragmatic musicians with a classical background.
 Anthony Phillips, original member of Genesis, used it on his solo album The Geese and the Ghost in 1977.
 The sounds he played on it not only appeared on the album, but also inspired its name, as his website explains: “This originates from two sounds on the ARP Pro-Soloist synthesizer, which Ant played on the album.
 There was one sound with repeat echo that reminded Ant and Mike Rutherford of a flight of geese and another one that had a ‘ghostly’ quality to it, hence The Geese & The Ghost.”
 But none has used the Pro Soloist as magnificently as Tony Banks, gifted keyboard player with Genesis.
 In a 1976 interview to Keyboard Magazine he said: “I have stuck with ARP Pro Soloist on stage for about three years.
 I feel for my own purposes I don’t need a more complex synthesizer.
 You can change tones so quickly on this one.”
-Cinema Show, one of the crown achievements in the band’s repertoire, was released in 1973 on the album Selling England by the Pound.
+“Cinema Show”, one of the crowning achievements in the band’s repertoire, was released in 1973 on the album Selling England by the Pound.
 It features a nearly 5-minute solo by Banks, full of twists and turns.
 Banks is using different voicings of the ARP Pro Soloist and its after-touch capability, allowing it to bend the notes when you apply more pressure on the keyboard.
 He can be seen playing the instrument in a 1976 footage, starting at 1:43.

 The other instrument ARP released in 1972 is the one that outlived all others, the Odyssey.
 This was the company’s first compact, all-in-one modular synthesizer for performance.
 It was a direct rival to the Minimoog, Moog’s extremely popular (for a good reason) synth.
 The Odyssey was duophonic, the first instrument created by ARP to have the ability to play more than one note a time.
 This was a major improvement, as early synthesizers were monophonic, limiting players to one simultaneous note.
 A few years later the first polyphonic synths appeared, eliminating that limitation.
 David Friend, co-founder of ARP Instruments who designed the Odyssey, later said: “By the time we got to the Odyssey, we were thinking in terms of stage instruments.
 I actually sketched out the paper design for the controls and what would be where and where would the switches go.
 And then we had to make the electronics fit the human interface.
 I think in previous generations, you were thinking more about the circuitry than how usable it was.
 By that time, we were giving a lot of thought to where do you place this control and where do you place that control so that you could get to them pretty easily.”
 Indeed that user experience worked really well.
 Long after ARP Instruments ceased to exist, the Odyssey got a second life when Korg revived it in a new model that kept an almost identical layout as its ancestor.